Leadership and Vision

 The president and vice-chancellor is the chief executive officer, responsible to the Board of Governors and to the Senate for the supervision of Dalhousie University’s administrative and academic work.

-Directly responsible to the vice-president, academic & provost, the dean of each faculty is responsible for the recruitment and promotion of the faculty, in accordance with the policies and procedures [PDF] of the university.
+Directly responsible to the provost & vice-president, academic, the dean of each faculty is responsible for the recruitment and promotion of the faculty, in accordance with the policies and procedures [PDF] of the university.

 - Dr. David Gray, Agriculture

-- Dr. Frank Harvey, Arts & Social Sciences
+- Dr. Roberta Barker, Arts & Social Sciences (acting)

 - Dr. Andrew Rau-Chaplin, Computer Science